vifm/vifm/README.md

 [![][AA]][A]  [![][FF]][F]  [![][UU]][U]  [![][SS]][S]

-_Latest release is 0.12.1.
-This file last updated on 21 September 2022._
+_Latest release is 0.13-beta.
+This file last updated on 17 March 2023._

 ## Brief Description ##